kushal1999seemakurthi/Deep_Learning/projects/Sentimental_Analysis_of_Audio/Readme.md

 #### Specifications of the data and Model

  With asistance of Librosa Audio can be modelled into MFCCs of matrices of 55 X 44.
 Processed matrices could be further used as Inputs for various DL models.
-In this expercise models like LSTM model, CNN model, LSTM + CNN model were used.
+In this exercise models like LSTM model, CNN model, LSTM + CNN model were used.

 * Here is the mapping for the model predictions:
  ```python